stuartin/IaC/README.md

 1. Create a new **Pipeline** and specify your GitHub repo, use the **existing yaml file**
 1. Add the **Mandatory Pipeline Variables** and click save/run

+# Gitflow

+There is a `dev` branch and `master`.
+Each branch has a seperate pipeline.
+Only releases in `master` will be deployed to prod.

 # Requirements

 ## Service Principal